cytechmobile/radicle-github-actions-adapter/docs/project_setup.md

 git push both main
 ```

-It is crucial to update the Github Repo before it updates the rad repo.
-The reason for this is that when the rad
-repo is updated the Radicle CI Broker will receive a Node event and trigger the Github Actions Adapter.
-The adapter
-will try to find the specific commit at the Github repo which might fail if the commit hasn't still been pushed to
-the Github.

 ### Opening a patch

 In order to open a patch to radicle and get the results from the GitHub Actions workflows the refs must be pushed to